prabampm/django-1.6-template/README.md

 The goal is to have a standardized baseline Django 1.6 application skeleton to build web applications from.

 ## Requirements
-The application uses Python and Django tools like [virtualenv](http://www.virtualenv.org/ "Virtualenv") and [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/ "Virtualenvwrapper") to manage versions and dependencies within different development environments.
-In order to properly use this application you must have the following installed:
+The documentation below assumes you're using [virtualenv](http://www.virtualenv.org/ "Virtualenv") and [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/ "Virtualenvwrapper") to manage versions and dependencies within different development environments.
+In order to properly develop this application you should have the following installed:

 * [Virtualenv](http://www.virtualenv.org/ "Virtualenv")
 * [Virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/ "Virtualenvwrapper")